Kendubu1/Predecessor-Lane-Guardian/Readme.md

 - `/pred add_admin_role <role>` - Add an admin role

 When the bot joins a server or restarts, the guild owner is automatically added to the `admin_users` list so they can manage the bot immediately.
+Any users listed under `secondary_owners` in the server configuration are also added automatically.

 Admins are recognized either by one of the configured roles or by being explicitly listed in the server settings as `admin_users`.